yuwei2010/PocketFlow/docs/communication.md

 shared = {"data": {}, "summary": {}, "config": {...}, ...}
 ```

 It can also contain local file handlers, DB connections, or a combination for persistence.
-We recommend deciding the data structure or DB schema in advance based on your app requirements.
+We recommend deciding the data structure or DB schema first based on your app requirements.

 ### Example